tytydraco/yessleep/out/I_saved_my_brother_from_burning_to_death_For_my_familys_sake_I_shouldve_just_let_him_die.md

 “Actually!
 He could *already* be dead.
 No idea if the hospital called, ‘cause my phone’s been out of battery for hours.”
 I ripped the device from my pocket and lobbed it onto the table.
 Sam flinched as it clattered against his plate.

 “Charge it.
 Figure out the neurologist appointment yourself.
 Call your Mom, or a friend, an Uber - I don’t care.
-I’m going to fucking hospital.”
+I’m going to the fucking hospital.”

 I stormed outside and jumped into the car, blind with fury,